Skagit County PCOs

 Elected PCOs are voted into office during the primary election in even-numbered election years to serve two-year terms.
 If no PCO is elected in a particular precinct, then a PCO can be appointed by the Skagit County Democratic Party Chair to serve in that precinct after the reorganization meeting.

-For more information about the requirements for becoming an appointed PCO, contact Party Headquarters at (360) 336-1555 and send an email to our Chair, Bob Doll at email@example.com.
+For more information about the requirements for becoming an appointed PCO, contact Party Headquarters at (360) 336-1555 and send an email to our Chair, Jeff Mount at firstname.lastname@example.org.

 PCO and Candidates Filing Information: A Reminder for Current PCOs and prospective PCOs